wartezimmer/wartezimmer/README.md

+# Warteschleife (wartezimmer)

-We use lerna as monorepor setup.
+We use lerna as monorepo setup.
 Deployment is to separate apps on heroku using [heroku-buildpack-select-subdir](https://elements.heroku.com/buildpacks/pagedraw/heroku-buildpack-select-subdir).

 ## Dev